This function is designed to work on a hierarchical tree and cut it

 character

-string indicating the method to be used to dynamically cut the tree: either"tree"
+string specifying the method to be used for dynamically cutting the tree: either"tree"

-(clusters searched on both tree and dissimilarity matrix).- dynamic_minClusterSize
+(clusters searched in both the tree and the dissimilarity matrix).- dynamic_minClusterSize

 integer

-indicating the minimum cluster size to use in the dynamic tree cut method (see dynamicTreeCut::cutreeDynamic()).- dissimilarity
+indicating the minimum cluster size for the dynamic tree cut method (see dynamicTreeCut::cutreeDynamic()).- dissimilarity

 dynamic_method = "hybrid"